skedgo/tripgo-api/docs/extensions.md

 2. Sign up to the [Yelp Developers Site](https://www.yelp.com/developers)
 3. Enter your `Yelp API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 4. Add `allowYelp=true` to your geocoding requests, and then geocoding results will then come augmented with Yelp's API through the TripGo API for your API key (after at most 5 minutes).

 ---

+## TSP connectors

+For TSPs that are not yet integrated into our platform, you can add them by:

+ - implementing the corresponding API (see the list of API specs available [here](https://skedgo.github.io/TSP-APIs/))
+ - sending to [api@skedgo.com](mailto:api@skedgo.com) the url to access that API

+The process then involves a manual step (which we plan to automate) to add that to our list of TSP connectors and enable it, and that's it, results will then include the new TSP.

+### How does this work

+All TSP connector APIs [share](https://skedgo.github.io/TSP-APIs/shared) in common three endpoints:

+- **config**: the list of endpoints that are implemented, similar to [gbfs.json](https://github.com/NABSA/gbfs/blob/v2.0/gbfs.md#gbfsjson)
+- **provider**: the information about the provider, which may include links to mobile apps and deep links (with a pattern); and also the list of modes for the TSP
+- **coverage**: a list of coverage areas of the provider, and for each area, it is possible to define available products and pricing rules

+Config endpoint allows our platform to understand what are the capabilities of the TSP integration of each connector.
+Provider information is what our platform will use to attribute results, and the links that will be included.
+Coverage will allow our platform to know in which areas (regions) we can enable the TSP.

+### Taxi and TNC

+For taxi and TNC providers, we defined a [Taxi](https://skedgo.github.io/TSP-APIs/taxi/) API, and it will allow to:

+- add static pricing (in `coverage` endpoint), which will be shown as an estimate cost and used by our routing engine when creating trip alternatives.
+- provide realtime ETAs for products
+- provide realtime estimated costs based on specific trip details
+- enable in-app booking capabilities, so users can directly initiate the booking process through our platform or WLs

+### Shared bikes and scooters

+For shared bikes and scooters, we support GBFS standard, with the addition of the shared endpoints mentioned above (except for `config` which is replaced by `gbfs.json`).
+We also support GBFS sources with only one endpoint (just [free_bike_status.json](https://github.com/NABSA/gbfs/blob/v2.0/gbfs.md#free_bike_statusjson) for example)

+### Info

+To enhance our platform with more information, we defined an [Info](https://skedgo.github.io/TSP-APIs/info/) API, which allows:

+ - reporting real time events on a given location or area.
+The model follows GTFS-R standard and will be added to our platform responses accordingly.
+ - integrating bike lanes, which will be used by our cycling results to prioritize those paths.

+---